 1989 – Croatian centre-half Dejan Lovren was born in Zenica.
 He arrived from Southampton for £20m in July 2014, so far notching seven times in 170 outings.

 1992 – Spanish left-back Alberto Moreno was born in Seville.
 He signed on a month later than Lovren for £12m from his hometown club Sevilla, netting three times in 141 reds games before being released last month.

 New club record

 1967 - Tony Hateley signed from Chelsea for a then club record £96,000 fee.
 In his first season he grabbed 27 goals in 52 games, but injuries took their toll, and he was sold to Coventry City in September 1968 after a total of 28 strikes in 56 outings.

 2006 - Left-back Fábio Aurélio signed from Valencia on a free transfer.
 He made 134 appearances, notching four times and helping us to claim the FA Community Shield, but suffered from a succession of injuries before returning to his native Brazil to sign for Grêmio in May 2012.

 On the same day, winger Mark González was granted a work permit and Fernando Morientes officially signed for Valencia.
 González struck three times in 36 games, but left the club in July 2007 to join Real Betis Balompié.

 Stevie on his way

 2005 - Steven Gerrard announced his desire to leave Liverpool, after a second successive summer of transfer turmoil.
-Fortunately, he changed his mind the next day and bagged 186 goals in 710 reds games before moving on to LA Galaxy this summer, helping us to claim the European Cup, UEFA Cup, two FA Cups, two UEFA Super Cups, three League Cups and the FA Community Shield.
+Fortunately, he changed his mind the next day and bagged a total of 186 goals in 710 reds games before moving on to LA Galaxy in the summer of 2015, helping us to claim the UEFA Champions League, UEFA Cup, two FA Cups, two UEFA Super Cups, three League Cups and the FA Community Shield.